elementary/actions/gettext-template/README.md

 ### Environment Variables

-In order to create tags and push changes to various branches, the script needs a github token.
-Keep in mind, when using github workflows, the virtual environment [automatically comes with a generated github token secret](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret).
+In order to create tags and push changes to various branches, the script needs a GitHub token.
+Keep in mind, when using GitHub workflows, the virtual environment [automatically comes with a generated GitHub token secret](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret).
+However, if your translation branch is protected, you may need to generate a user token with admin permissions.

 ### Specifying a translation branch name